gmartinez1985/my-algorithm-notebook/categories/arrays-and-hashing/valid-anagram/README.md

 ---

 ## 🧠 Thought Process
-This problema can be solved in O(n) time complexity using a hashmap.
+This problema can be solved in O(n) time complexity using a hash map.
 First it will be processed one of the two words, counting the number of times each letter appears on it:
 ![image](https://github.com/user-attachments/assets/af0427de-d088-4366-ab89-48c8324c9651)

 After this, the inverse process can be applied with the other word.
 This means to substract 1 for each letter occurrence on the map.
 If at the end of this 2nd word processing the map is empty, then both words are anagrams: